The Science Behind 93% Accuracy

 For N independent recipe groups:

-- Meal grouping: Same recipe = correlated errors (tracked as one group)
+- Meal grouping: Same recipe = correlated errors (tracked as one group, not double-counted in quadrature)

 Backward Reconciliation